ArthurSonzogni/git-tui/README.md

 ```
 # Usage

-Replace "git" by "git tui" and use the usual commands.
+Replace `git` by `git tui` and use the usual commands and arguments.

 Available commands:
 ```bash